aaggarwal10/HTN-Backend-Application/README.md

 $ npm run build
 $ npm run start
 ```
-For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).
 Now you should be able to to run requests to localhost:4000.
 Simply follow the instructions in the documentation.

 ## Part 2 - Build Setup and Run Project